 Professor Gagnier's other professional passion is working with graduate students for academia's next generation.
 At Stanford and Exeter, she has supervised to completion 86 PhD students, who now teach in universities around the world.
 From 2001 through 2004, she was Dean of Exeter's Graduate School, overseeing 3500 MA and Ph.D. students across both HASS and STEMM subjects.
 She was the founding Convenor of the MA in Criticism and Theory, and taught the core course on Current Debates.
 She was the founding Convenor of the third-year option Advanced Critical Theory, whose students often go on to MAs and PhDs.
-She alternates with English's twelve Victorianists in teaching on the MA in Victorian Studies.
-She supervises PhD. students in Victorian and Modern Literary Studies, global literary circulation and world literatures, interdisciplinary studies, and critical theoretical topics.
+She alternates with English's twelve Victorianists in teaching on the MA in Victorian Studies, and regularly teaches on the MA in Global Studies.
+She supervises PhD students in Victorian and Modern Literary Studies, global literary circulation and world literatures, interdisciplinary studies, translation studies, and critical theoretical topics.

 See Research Supervision

 External impact and engagement